Suvidhaa Infoserve Ltd leads losers in 'B' group

-Ansal Housing Ltd, LCC Infotech Ltd, Suncare Traders Ltd and Intense Technologies Ltd are among the other losers in the BSE's 'B' group today, 16 April 2021.
+Gujarat Lease Financing Ltd, LCC Infotech Ltd, Williamson Magor & Company Ltd and KDDL Ltd are among the other losers in the BSE's 'B' group today, 20 April 2021.

-Ansal Housing Ltd, LCC Infotech Ltd, Suncare Traders Ltd and Intense Technologies Ltd are among the other losers in the BSE's 'B' group today, 16 April 2021.
+Gujarat Lease Financing Ltd, LCC Infotech Ltd, Williamson Magor & Company Ltd and KDDL Ltd are among the other losers in the BSE's 'B' group today, 20 April 2021.

-Suvidhaa Infoserve Ltd crashed 9.98% to Rs 60 at 14:34 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 2875 shares were traded on the counter so far as against the average daily volumes of 532 shares in the past one month.
+Suvidhaa Infoserve Ltd lost 10.00% to Rs 48.6 at 14:29 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 241 shares were traded on the counter so far as against the average daily volumes of 831 shares in the past one month.

-Ansal Housing Ltd lost 9.96% to Rs 4.88.
-The stock was the second biggest loser in 'B' group.On the BSE, 59059 shares were traded on the counter so far as against the average daily volumes of 7883 shares in the past one month.
+Gujarat Lease Financing Ltd tumbled 9.83% to Rs 2.11.
+The stock was the second biggest loser in 'B' group.On the BSE, 744 shares were traded on the counter so far as against the average daily volumes of 4100 shares in the past one month.

-LCC Infotech Ltd tumbled 9.91% to Rs 3.09.
-The stock was the third biggest loser in 'B' group.On the BSE, 7846 shares were traded on the counter so far as against the average daily volumes of 7461 shares in the past one month.
+LCC Infotech Ltd crashed 9.68% to Rs 2.52.
+The stock was the third biggest loser in 'B' group.On the BSE, 17215 shares were traded on the counter so far as against the average daily volumes of 56182 shares in the past one month.

-Suncare Traders Ltd shed 8.51% to Rs 0.43.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 31.75 lakh shares were traded on the counter so far as against the average daily volumes of 22.39 lakh shares in the past one month.
+Williamson Magor & Company Ltd pared 8.31% to Rs 17.1.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 2539 shares were traded on the counter so far as against the average daily volumes of 1344 shares in the past one month.

-Intense Technologies Ltd pared 6.85% to Rs 32.65.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 3656 shares were traded on the counter so far as against the average daily volumes of 6407 shares in the past one month.
+KDDL Ltd fell 7.78% to Rs 379.8.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 24615 shares were traded on the counter so far as against the average daily volumes of 2720 shares in the past one month.

 Powered by Capital Market - Live News